TonyBgithub/portfolio-portal/content/docs/api-documentation.md

 An API key is an authentication code that identifies its user.
 API keys help track and control how the interface is being utilized and help prevent abuse of the API.

-To get your API key go to the <a href="https://openweathermap.org/appid">OpenWeatherMap website</a> and follow the instructions.
+To get your API key, go to the <a href="https://openweathermap.org/appid">OpenWeatherMap website</a> and follow the instructions.

 ### Installing Postman